ahdinosaur/level-live-stream/README.md

                 //if old=false you will only get live updates min : loKey,  //lowest key in range max : hiKey,  //highest key in range
-  reverse: true //stream in reverse (only applies to old records) })
+  reverse: true, //stream in reverse (only applies to old records)
+  notifyOnSync: false //add {type: 'sync'} between old and live data })
 ```